Akash1033/Akash1033/README.md

 # 💫 About Me:
+🎓 I am a Computer Science Engineering student.

+💻 I am a passionate full-stack web developer.

+🚀 I enjoy building real-world projects.

-I'm a Computer Science Engineering student and a passionate full-stack web developer.
-I love building real-world projects and improving my development skills every day.
+📈 I focus on improving my development skills every day.

+🔧 I work with JavaScript, React, Node.js, Express, and MongoDB.

+🎯 My goal is to become a strong industry-ready developer.

+🧠 I love learning new technologies and exploring new ideas.

 ## 🌐 Socials: